English

 [1.25] [ 1.875, -2.500, 0.625 ]

-Finite differences perturb one parameter at a time and estimate the loss slope from the change in loss.
+To trust our analytical derivation, we must verify it computationally using finite differences.
+Finite differences perturb one parameter at a time and estimate the loss slope from the change in loss, serving as a ground-truth check.

 grad = np.zeros_like(W)